ednet-dev/ednet_core/SCHEMA.md

 associations can be further classified into simple binary associations and identifying associations.

-Identifying associations are a special type of binary association in which one of the participating concepts (called the identified concept) contains an attribute that serves as a unique identifier for instances of the other concept.
+Identifying associations are a special type of binary association in which one of the participating concepts (called the identified concept!) contains an attribute that serves as a unique identifier for instances of the other concept.
 In other words, the identifier of the identified concept is used as a foreign key in the identifying concept to establish the relationship between them.